StrongDM SCIM API Specification

 SCIM requests and responses follow a REST interface and have JSON bodies.
 Request bodies must follow the appropriate SCIM schemas as returned from

 CLI and API operations may interfere with SCIM synchronization.
-If CLI or API requests are used to update managed Users or Roles, it is possible that a custom SCIM sync job would not validate that the requested User or Role matches in strongDM, which could cause errors.
+If CLI or API requests are used to update managed users or roles, it is possible that a custom SCIM sync job may not validate that the requested user or role matches in StrongDM, which may cause errors.

-If this were to happen, requested changes made via the CLI or API to managed Users or Roles would be reverted as soon as the SCIM sync job notices, or the sync job would stop.
+If this happens, requested changes made via the CLI or API to managed users or roles are reverted as soon as the SCIM sync job notices, or the sync job stops.

-When a User is suspended via any action, they will lose their external management marking.
-A User who is suspended cannot be managed by an external party and suspension takes precedence over external management.
+When a user is suspended via any action, they lose their external management marking.
+A user who is suspended cannot be managed by an external party and suspension takes precedence over external management.